MetOffice/CMIP7_volcanic_aerosol_forcing/README.md

   Asymmetry factor:           Weighted by irradiance * extinction * single-scattering albeod

 Please be aware that these tools are shared on a good will basis and whilst they have been reviewed and tested we can not make any guarantees of the scientific accuracy or applicability.
-Users should inspect and test the outcome of running it and reaching their own conclusion as to whether if it is the most appropriate interpolation method for their model, and has produced a scientifically correct / appropriate result.
+As noted above, users should inspect and test the outcome of running it and reaching their own conclusion as to whether if it is the most appropriate interpolation method for their model, and has produced a scientifically correct / appropriate result.

 If either of these tools seem potentially useful please take a working copy and modify the main section of the script to specify the wavelengths of your model and input / output directories etc.